sassoftware/viya4-iac-aws/docs/CONFIG-VARS.md

 ### Additional Node Pools

 Additional node pools can be created separately from the default node pool.
 This is done with the `node_pools` variable, which is a map of objects.
+In order to create node pools with instances for GPU accelerated computing, the label must contain the string '*gpu*' e.g., `my_gpu_nodepool = { }` and a valid value for [`gpu_image_id`](#general).
 Each node pool requires the following variables:

 | <div style="width:50px">Name</div> | <div style="width:150px">Description</div> | <div style="width:50px">Type</div> | <div style="width:75px">Default</div> | <div style="width:150px">Notes</div> |
 | :--- | :--- | :--- | :--- | :--- |